 MESSAGE TO OUR SHAREHOLDERS

-While the news has not been good for SilverWillow we believe we have taken the necessary steps to preserve the viability of the company and position ourselves for future opportunities as some of the challenges are resolved.
-We thank you, the shareholders, for remaining with SilverWillow, and hope to report positive progress in the coming quarters.
+While the environment continues to be unfavourable for SilverWillow we believe we have taken the necessary steps to preserve the viability of the company and position ourselves for future opportunities as some of the challenges are resolved.
+We thank you, the shareholders, for remaining with SilverWillow and hope to report positive progress in the coming quarters.

 President and Chief Executive Officer